 On the other hand in a data warehouse based on Inmon model, it is a normalized schema.
 Though in such a case, universes are generally designed on Data Marts, which are dimensional schemas (where fan traps should not occur).
 However, if a universe is built on the DW (for the purpose of operational reporting), then a fan trap can occur in that universe

-Aggregate awareness function is used in scenarios where we have same fact tables in different grains.
-Using this function we can define only one object for the measures in the fact tables as
+Aggregate awareness function is used in scenarios where we have same reality tables in various grains.
+Using this function we can define only one item for the measures in the fact tables as

 We also need to define dimensions for associated granularities and define their incompatibilities with the corresponding facts through the aggregate navigation.
 This is accesses through Tools -> Aggregate Navigation